rorystouder/OptionBotPro/SETUP.md

-# TastyTrades UI Setup Guide
+# OptionBotPro Setup Guide

-This guide walks you through all the manual operations needed to get the TastyTrades UI application running.
+This guide walks you through all the manual operations needed to get the OptionBotPro application running.

 ## Prerequisites